SirAlfy/EdgeAutoDocs/README.md

 4. Allow HTTP Traffic and HTTPS Traffic
 5. Select Networking and give the template a Network Tag.
 We used edgeauto.

 Create the template.
-Now when you want to create a node you can use that template.
+Now when you want to create a node you can use that template by clicking create instance and then creating it with the template we just made.

 ### Data Center
 For our DataCenter:
 1. Machine Type: 2vCPUs